Him

 In the cutthroat arena of professional football dreams, rising star Tyriq Withers pours every ounce of sweat into becoming the next big thing, only to find his shot at glory hijacked by a shadowy mentor played by Marlon Wayans, whose twisted coaching blur the line between tough love and outright demonic possession—leaving the kid’s body and soul on the line in a game where the real score settles in blood, not points.

-Him Review
+Him REVIEW

 Him is demonic noise.